HardisonCo/.github/international/timor-leste/tl-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with tl_Health systems in Timor-Leste.
+This document outlines how HMS-OMS is integrated with tl-health systems in Timor-Leste.